Polyhedral divisors and torus actions of complexity one over arbitrary fields: Multigraded algebras over Dedekind domains

-By Lemma $2.11$, this map is piecewise linear (see [AH, $2.11$]) or equivalently $m\mapsto D_{m}$ is the evaluation map of a polyhedral divisor.
-The following proof precises this idea. \begin{proof}[Proof of $2.5\,\rm (ii)$] By $2.7$ we may consider
+By Lemma $2.11$, this map is piecewise linear (see [AH06, $2.11$]).
+Equivalently, $m\mapsto D_{m}$ is the evaluation map of a polyhedral divisor.
+The following proof will specify this idea. \begin{proof}[Proof of $2.5\,\rm (ii)$] By $2.7$ we may consider a system of homogeneous generators